MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Instruction

-As a common solution for feature extraction, Feature Pyramid Network (FPN)~\cite{lin2017feature} learns multi-scale image features in most MVS networks.
-Some works leverage deformation convolutions~\cite{wang2021patchmatchnet,wei2021aa,mi2021generalized,ding2021transmvsnet}, attention mechanisms~\cite{yi2020pyramid,zhu2021multi,ding2021transmvsnet}, and normal curvatures~\cite{Xu_2020_CVPR,giang2021curvature} to learn more reliable features for FPNs.
-Nevertheless, these works still suffer from poor generalization in modeling the reflection and texture-less regions as visualized in Fig.~\ref{fig:teaser}(c)(d) and challenging real-world cases as in Fig.~\ref{fig:real-world}.
-On the other hand, there is a very limited exploration of utilizing features from the Convolutional Neural Networks (CNNs) pre-trained on extra image data, \emph{e.g.}, ResNet~\cite{he2016identity}.
-However, such pre-trained CNNs also have to struggle with which CNN layer has good feature abstraction and priors, best for MVS learning: 1) \textit{low-level features of CNNs only consider limited receptive fields}, which lack the holistic image understanding, and fail to tackle with reflections and texture-less areas; 2) \textit{high-level features of CNNs are of highly semantic abstract}, thus best for the classification rather than the fine-grained visual feature matching.
-Empirically, pre-trained CNN models do not have significant performance improvement in MVS.
+As a common solution for feature extraction, Feature Pyramid Network (FPN)~\citep{lin2017feature} learns multi-scale image features in most MVS networks.
+Some works leverage deformable convolutions~\citep{wang2021patchmatchnet,wei2021aa,ding2021transmvsnet}, attention mechanisms~\citep{yi2020pyramid,zhu2021multi,ding2021transmvsnet}, and normal curvatures~\citep{Xu_2020_CVPR,giang2021curvature} to learn more reliable features for FPNs.
+Nevertheless, these works still suffer from poor generalization in modeling the reflection and texture-less regions as visualized in Fig.~\ref{fig:teaser}(c)(d).
+On the other hand, few previous efforts have explicitly exploring the features from the Convolutional Neural Networks (CNNs) pre-trained on extra image data~\citep{ding2022kd}, \emph{e.g.}, ResNet~\citep{he2016identity}, as such pre-trained CNNs may have some problems in MVS: 1) \textit{low-level features of CNNs only consider limited receptive fields}, which lack the holistic image understanding, and fail to tackle with reflections and texture-less areas; 2) \textit{high-level features of CNNs are of highly semantic abstract}, thus best for the classification rather than the fine-grained visual feature matching.
+We empirically validate that pre-trained CNN models fail to achieve significant improvement in MVS as in Tab.~\ref{tab:ablations}.